Detailed instructions on how to make things explode

 This was discovered by accident and was found to be a favorable quality and thus, Ivory coined the slogan “The Soap that Floats”.

-Number six: Playing Card Throwing Knives.
+Ordinary Household objects Number 6: Playing Card Throwing Knives.

 We all have a pack of playing cards around the house.
 There’s a slightly more dangerous game you can play with them than card games, though.
 Playing cards can actually be wielded as ninja stars, or throwing knives and can be propelled at speeds of 100 miles per hour plus by skilled individuals.